ghosh/DesignerNews-PHP-API/README.md

 ## Available Methods

 The wrapper includes convenient methods used to perform HTTP requests on behalf of the authenticated user.
-Below you will find a list of all available methods along with a short description.
+Below you will find a list of all available methods.

 ### User
 	$DN->me();